 Advance Gold Corp. (the "Company") was incorporated in the Province of British Columbia on September 28, 2004.
 The Company's shares are listed on the TSX-Venture Exchange (the "Exchange").
 The Company is an exploration stage company engaged in the exploration and evaluation of mineral property interests.
-The Company's registered office is located at 1400 - 1040 West Georgia Street, Vancouver, British Columbia V6E 4H1 and its head office is located at 432 Royal Avenue, Kamloops, British Columbia V2B 3P7.
+The Company's registered office and the head office is located at Box 25056 RPO Brocklehurst, Kamloops, British Columbia V2B 8R6.

 These interim consolidated financial statements have been prepared on the going concerns basis, which contemplates that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company has incurred significant losses from inception and as at August 31, 2018 the Company had a deficit of \$6,043,598 (May 31, 2018 - \$5,939,337) and has a working capital deficiency of \$290,540 as at August 31, 2018 (May 31, 2018 \$269,762).
+The Company has incurred significant losses from inception and as at February 28, 2019 the Company had a deficit of \$6,171,687 (May 31, 2018 - \$5,919,344) and has a working capital deficiency of \$156,066 as at February 28, 2019 (May 31, 2018 - deficiency of \$269,762).